thil4n/ballerina-lang/cli/ballerina-cli/src/main/resources/new_cmd_defaults/README.md

 # Package Overview

-The `user/socialMedia` package provides a simple utility function to print "Hello, World!" to the command line.
-Additionally, it supports personalized greetings by accepting an optional name parameter.
+This package provides a simple utility function to print "Hello, World!" to the command line.
+It also supports personalized greetings by optionally accepting a name.

 ## Functionality